Precious coral: History of trade

 At the beginning of the 1st millennium, there was significant trade in coral between the Mediterranean and India, where it was highly prized as a substance believed to be endowed with mysterious sacred properties.
 Pliny the Elder remarks that, before the great demand from India, the Gauls used it for the ornamentation of their weapons and helmets; but by this period, so great was the Eastern demand, that it was very rarely seen even in the regions which produced it.
 Among the Romans, branches of coral were hung around children's necks to preserve them from danger from the outside, and the substance had many medicinal virtues attributed to it.
-The belief in coral's potency as a charm continued throughout the Middle Ages and early in 20th century Italy it was worn as a protection from the evil eye, and by women as a cure for infertility.
+The belief in coral's potency as a charm continued throughout the Middle Ages and early in 20th century Italy, where it is known as cerasuolo, it was worn as a protection from the evil eye and by women as a cure for infertility.

 From the Middle Ages onward, the securing of the right to the coral fisheries off the African coasts was the object of considerable rivalry among the Mediterranean communities of Europe.

 The story of the Torre del Greco is so interwoven with that of the coral so as to constitute an inseparable pair, and is documented as early as the fifteenth century.
 In 1790 the Royal Society of Coral was established in the town of Torre del Greco, with the idea of working and selling coral fish.
 This shows that the coral fishing flourished for many years in the city.